-The Chief Executives’ Forum covers the region of Northern Ireland.
-It is an umbrella body for the Chief Executives and senior staff of public sector bodies in Northern Ireland, covering the civil service and its executive agencies, local government and non-departmental public bodies.
-In total it has some 130 organisations in membership and more than 500 individual and associate members.
+The Chief Executives’ Forum is an umbrella body for the Chief Executives and senior staff of public sector bodies in Northern Ireland, covering the civil service and its executive agencies, local government and non-departmental public bodies.
+In total it has some 100 organisations in membership and more than 500 individual and associate members.

 We do this by:

 •Encouraging, facilitating and promoting good practice with respect to the management and delivery of public services;

 •Providing for the ongoing association of the Chief Executive Officers of government departments, local authorities, statutory agencies and other public authorities and statutory officials based in and or operating in Northern Ireland;

 •Being constituted as an interagency forum within which Chief Executive Officers, other key officials and decision-makers can explore, develop and support new ideas and ways of delivering public services;

 •Facilitating and providing for the discussion of public policy issues and encouraging fresh thinking and innovation in the management and delivery of public service;

 •Commissioning research into and study of matters relating to the funding, organization, management, operation and delivery of public services;